afpineda/OpenSourceSimWheelESP32/doc/RenameDeviceWin_en.md

-# Changing your device's display name (Windows and BLE connectivity only)
+# Changing your device's display name (Windows and BLE connectivity only) or Product ID

 Once your BLE simwheel/button box is paired and connected to your host computer, It will be available in the "Game Controllers" control panel.